Skip to Main Content

 Evaluating Sources

-Carefully evaluate all information, whether from a book, article, or website, by asking the following questions:
+Evaluate all information, whether from a book, article, or website.

 MLA also provides a checklist for evaluating sources.